ThanhNam2905/next-ecommerce/README.md

 17. Create Payment Methods Screen.
     1. display payment method.
     2. save payment method in context.
+18. Seed Sample Products.
+    1. insert sample products to mongodb.
+    2. load products from db in home page and product page.
+    3. check product count in stock in add to cart.

 First, run the development server: